nens/threedi-docs/source/test_build/_sources/i_what_is_mi.rst.txt

 We have chosen QGIS as our supporting platform because of the following reasons:

 - QGIS comes with hundreds of powerful GIS processing tools;
-- It enables the combination of web maps (aerial, topo, osm and may others) and model schematisations;
+- It enables the combination of web maps (aerial, topo, osm and may others) and schematisations;
 - It offers an extensive amount of styling options;
 - It has a highly customizable interface
 - The option of building your own plugins to interact with the model;